Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Results

+\textbf{Team Behaviors:} Figure \ref{fig:rover_domain_viz} illustrates the trajectories generated for the Rover Domain with a coupling of $n=3$ - the animations can also be viewed at our code repository online \footnote{\href{https://tinyurl.com/ugcycjk}{https://tinyurl.com/ugcycjk}}.
+The trajectories for a team fully trained with MERL is shown in Figure \ref{fig:rover_domain_viz} (a).
+Here, team formation and collaborative pursuit of the POIs is immediately apparent.
+Two teams of $3$ agents each form at the start of the episode.
+Further, the two teams also coordinate to pursue different POIs in order to maximize the team reward.
+While not perfect (the bottom POI is left unobserved), they do succeed in observing $3$ out of the $4$ POIs.
+In contrast, MADDPG-mixed (shown in Figure \ref{fig:rover_domain_viz} (b)) fails to observe any POI.
+From the trajectories, it is apparent that the agents have successfully learned to perceive and navigate to reach POIs.
+However, they are unable to use this \emph{skill} towards fulfilling the team objective.
+Instead each agent is rather split on the objective that it is optimizing.
+Some agents seem to be in sole pursuit of POIs without any regard for team formation or collaboration while others seem to exhibit random movements.
 The primary reason for this is the mixed reward function that directly combines the agent-specific and team reward functions.
 Since the two reward functions have no guarantees of alignment across the state-space of the task, they invariably lead to learning these sub-optimal joint-behaviors that solve a certain form of scalarized mixed objective.
 In contrast, MERL by virtue of its bi-level optimization framework is able to leverage both reward functions without the need to explicitly combine them.
-This enables MERL to avoid these sub-optimal policies and solve the task without any reward shaping or manual tuning. \intextsep{0pt}
+This enables MERL to avoid these sub-optimal policies and solve the task without any reward shaping or manual tuning.

-\textbf{Predator-Prey:} Figure \ref{fig:predator-prey} show the comparative performance in controlling the team of predators in the predator-prey environment.
-Note that unlike the other cooperative environments, this is an adversarial environment that dynamically adapts against the agents.
-The prey (considered as part of the environment in this analysis) uses DDPG to learn constantly against our team of predators.
-This is why predator performance (measured as number of prey touches) exhibits ebb and flow during learning.
-MERL outperforms MATD3, EA, and MADDPG across both simple and hard variations of the task.
-EA does manage to catch up with MERL on the simple variation of the task, but is significantly slower to learn.